 You can skip around, or read the list in order, either way is fine.

 But, the most important takeaway from this article is that with time, practice, and a bit of gumption, you can learn jazz guitar.

 Where to Go Next?

-If you feel that you’re ready to jump right in and start playing, here are 3 Quick Start Guides that will help you begin to play Jazz guitar today.
+If you’re ready to jump in and start playing, here are 3 quick start guides that help you play jazz guitar today.

-If you get stuck with any of this material, you can always come back here and read ahead on how to avoid problems when beginning to learn Jazz guitar.
+If you get stuck this material, come back here and read about how to avoid problems when beginning to learn jazz guitar.

 - Beginner’s Guide to Jazz Guitar